 Does the tube run on Christmas Day?
 A guide to TfL services over Christmas

 As usual, no TfL services run on Christmas Day.
-That's buses, tubes, trains, Overground, DLR, river boats, cable car, the works.
+That's buses, tubes, trains, Elizabeth line, Overground, DLR, river boats, cable car, the works.
 Some transport will also finish early on Christmas Eve, so don't get caught out by that.

 Santander Cycles are still available to hire on 25 December, and electric scooter hire is available in some boroughs.
 Some taxi services will also be running.

 Aside from the Christmas Day mass shutdown, here are the rest of the details as to what's closed between Christmas and New Year: